fabfog/struttura/README.md

 ## Motivation

 React is a great tool once you get a grasp of its concepts, but it can be tricky if you approach it without a basic knowledge of architectural and design patters: what tends to happen is that you end up with a chaotic bunch of components, with no clear separation of concerns and responsibilities.
-Mixed UI, application logics and business logics, big files... or small files with no clear criteria on how they have been splitted: therefore no clue on how to keep working on them without breaking reusability.
+Mixed UI, application logics and business logics, big files... or maybe small files, but with no clear criteria on how they have been splitted: so no clue on how to keep working on them, without breaking reusability.
 Been there, done that.

 This repo is an experiment aiming to build a basic architecture on top of React + TypeScript.
 I got "inspired" by Atomic Design and I tried to keep in mind SOLID principles, while defining the structure and the logics of every piece of code.

 In short, the architecture presented here aims to help developers in 3 fundamental moments:

 1. to know exactly what a component or hook or function should do, even before opening the file they're contained in.
-Or, which is basically the same, to know exactly where to put a component (or hook, etc.) before start working on it.
-Structure determines function, like in biology.
+Or, which is basically the same, to know exactly where to put a component (or hook, etc.) before start working on it. *Structure determines function*, like in biology.
 This is achieved by proposing a structure based on the concept of separation of concerns, in brief Model (data structures and business logics), View (presentational components) and ViewModel ("connecting" Model and View entities).

 2. to know exactly what can be the dependencies of what I'm working on (be it a component, hook, etc.), even before opening a file.
 This is achieved by restricting imports (see the following "rules"), and this is enforced via Eslint rules.
 For instance: if you try to import some global state "thing" into a UI-only component, you will get an error!
 Of course this is meant to ensure reusability and modularity, and avoid mixing application logics with business logics, UI, etc.

-3. to speed up repetitive processes when creating a new component/hook/etc. thanks to generators.
-You don't pay for more files in your application, so it's not a good idea to write everything into a single 500 lines file when you can split it into 5 files of 100 lines, or so (even 100 lines can be a lot depending on context, but you got the idea 🤓).
+3. to speed up repetitive processes when creating a new component/hook/etc., thanks to generators.
+We don't pay for more files in our application, so it's not a good idea to write everything into a single 500 lines file when we can split it into 5 files of 100 lines, or so (you get the idea).
+Also, generators help keeping consistency in naming, at least for filenames, component/functions/hooks names, and types.

 ## Folder structure